SSSILENCES/Code-Refactor-Horizon-Services-Webpage-/README.md

 # Code Refactor Horizon Services webpage!

-Refactor of the Horiseon web oage to follow accessibility standards and optimize for search engines.
+Refactor of the Horiseon web page to follow accessibility standards and optimize for search engines.

 ## User Story
 As a student